We extend warm greetings to those who are new to the Guild, and gratitude

 festivities took place in conjunction with the UK

-Theatre Awards Luncheon.
-And once again our Award selection
+Theatre Awards Luncheon, and our Award selection

 was featured in publications such as Broadway